Critical evaluation of reference charge radii and applications in mirror nuclei: Acknowledgement

 \section{Acknowledgement}

-We thank CY Seng, M Gorshteyn and M Heines their insightful comments.
+I thank CY~Seng, M~Gorshteyn, M~Deseyn, and M~Heines for their insightful comments.
 The support of the Council for Higher Education Program for Hiring Outstanding Faculty Members in Quantum Science and Technology is acknowledged.

 \datatables \LTright=0pt \LTleft=0pt

 \LTright=0pt \LTleft=0pt